Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 If we need to buy a spare part, we might ask you to pay for that.
 Once we’ve had a look at what’s wrong, we’ll always discuss any possible costs with you.

-We happily accept donations to cover the costs of adhesives, gaffer tap, electric cable and other “consumables”.
+We happily accept donations to cover the costs of glue, gaffer tape, electric cable and other consumables.

 Can you fix…?

-People often as if we can fix this, that or the other.
+People often ask if we can fix this, that or the other.
 “Probably, but bring it in” is our usual answer.

-We do clothes, cushions and bags, jewellery (not gold), bikes, toys, ceramics, small furniture items, lamps, kettles, vacuum cleaners, hi-fi systems and IT stuff.
+We do clothes, cushions and bags, jewellery (not gold), bikes, toys, ceramics, small furniture items, lamps, toasters, vacuum cleaners, hi-fi systems, electronics and IT stuff.

 Unfortunately, we still see too many things that either can’t be fixed at all or can’t be fixed economically.
 We simply promise to look at your items and tell you what we think.